abhayastudios/nativescript-contacts-lite/README.md

 # NativeScript Contacts Lite

-This nativescript-contacts-lite plugin provides pretty fast read-only access to the iOS and Android contact directory.
+This nativescript-contacts-lite plugin provides pretty fast (but hey it's all relative) read-only access to the iOS and Android contact directory.
 By limiting the scope of the result set through the `desiredFields`, it is possible to obtain a JSON object containing the relevant data of the contact directory within a couple of hundred milliseconds.

 # Installation